Most of the information featured on our website, including legislation, is the copyright of the Houses of the Oireachtas unless otherwise indicated.

 The Houses of the Oireachtas comply with the European Communities (Re-use of Public Sector Information) Regulations 2005 to 2015, and encourage the commercial and non-commercial re-use of the information we produce.
 Re-use includes copying, issuing copies to the public, publishing, broadcasting and translating into other languages, as well as research and study.
 You have permission to re-use this copyright information free of charge, and in any format.
 The permission is subject to conditions as set out in our Oireachtas re-use licences.

-Most of this information is subject to our Oireachtas Open Data PSI Licence, which applies the Creative Commons Attribution 4.0 International License.
+Most of this information is subject to our Oireachtas (Open Data) PSI Licence, which applies the Creative Commons Attribution 4.0 International License.
 This means there are very few restrictions on how you may re-use it.
-In the terms of the Oireachtas (Open Data) PSI Licence we have waived any requirement under the Re-use of Public Sector Information Regulations that you formally apply to us for permission to re-use information covered by that Licence.
-But you still must:
+In the terms of the Oireachtas (Open Data) PSI Licence we have waived any requirement under the Re-use of Public Sector Information Regulations that you formally apply to us for permission to re-use information covered by that licence.
+However, you still must:

 Your re-use of the information is deemed to be your acceptance of these and the other terms of the Oireachtas (Open Data) PSI Licence.

 A distinct licence under the Re-use of Public Sector Information Regulations applies to the re-use of broadcasts of Oireachtas proceedings, including committee proceedings.
 This is the Oireachtas (Broadcast Proceedings) PSI Licence.
 The term broadcast proceedings includes, in relation to proceedings in either House of the Oireachtas, or in a committee, sound and visual matter, fixed and moving images, and the transmission of the proceedings on the Internet.
 You must apply to us for permission to re-use the information to which this Licence applies.
 If you are given that permission, it will be subject to the Licence.
 Under it, you must